 Two infants found dead in garbage in Cleveland

-A homicide investigation has been launched after two infants were found dead in a garbage can in Cleveland, Ohio, police said.
+A homicide investigation has been launched and a teenage mother was in custody after two infants were found dead in a garbage can in Cleveland, Ohio, police said.

 They were dead when officers found them Saturday night, according to public records made available by the Cleveland Division of Police.
 The cause and manner of death have not been released.